 But if you suddenly experience a sharp pain in your arm, back, or shoulder—along with pressure, fullness, or a squeezing feeling in your chest—that could very well be a heart attack, according to the Mayo Clinic.

-If you've always felt exhausted during exercise or physical activity no matter how in shape you might be, it could be due to a congenital heart defect that hasn't yet been diagnosed.
+If you've always felt exhausted during exercise or physical activity—no matter how in shape you might be—it could be due to a congenital heart defect that just hasn't been diagnosed.
 While serious ones are detected at birth, less severe issues sometimes aren't discovered until adulthood, according to the Mayo Clinic.

 Sometimes tiredness can be a sign of so much more than a busy schedule and long days at the office.
 If you're feeling fatigued every day—and that tired feeling never seems to go away—it could be a sign of heart failure or coronary artery disease, according to the Harvard Medical School.

-If you experience abdominal pain when exercising that quickly disappears as soon as you rest, then your heart might be trying to signal that you’re developing heart disease, according to the Harvard Medical School.
+If you experience abdominal pain when exercising that quickly disappears as soon as you rest, then your heart might be trying to signal that you are developing heart disease, according to the Harvard Medical School.

 Chest discomfort is something people often brush off, thinking it's probably just punishment for eating a greasy meal.
-However, if that discomfort, squeezing, fullness, or pain (even if it’s mild) occurs in the center of your chest and lasts longer than a few minutes—or goes away and returns again—it could be a warning sign that a heart attack is imminent, according to the AHA.
-Don’t wait around to see if the pain fades.
-Immediately call for help.
+However, if that discomfort, squeezing, fullness, or even mild pain occurs in the center of your chest and lasts longer than a few minutes—or goes away and returns again—it could be a warning sign that a heart attack is imminent, according to the AHA.

 Luckily, there are ways to address the issue before it leads to serious health issues.
 To reduce apnea episodes, avoid sleeping on your back, skip alcohol—which can relax your throat muscles before bed—and quit smoking if you're a smoker.

-Panic attacks and heart attacks can be hard to differentiate: They both involve discomfort and fear and similar symptoms, like shortness of breath, tightness in the chest, sweating, a pounding heartbeat, dizziness, and physical weakness, according to the UPMC.
+Panic attacks and heart attacks can often be hard to differentiate—sharing similar symptoms, like shortness of breath, tightness in the chest, sweating, a pounding heartbeat, dizziness, and physical weakness, according to the UPMC.
 That's why it's important to address the matter quickly by getting help, since a diagnosis from a medical professional is the only way to know for sure which is which.

 If you have a severe headache that won't seem to go away, don't just take some medicine and forget about it.
 Take it as a sign that something might be wrong.
 According to the Mayo Clinic, that head pain could be due to a stroke or a blood clot in your heart—especially if the pain is paired with vomiting and dizziness.
 Since damage can be done quickly, don't wait to get help.

-If you commonly experience shortness of breath during activity, while you're at rest, while you're sleeping, and even while you’re lying flat, it could be due to heart disease.
-According to the AHA, the problem occurs when blood gets backed up in your veins due to your heart not being able to keep up with a proper flow, leaking fluid into the lungs and causing breathing issues.
+If you commonly experience shortness of breath during activity, while you're at rest, or while you're sleeping, it could be due to heart disease.
+According to the AHA, the problem occurs when blood gets backed up in your veins due to your heart not being able to produce a proper flow, which leaks fluid into the lungs and causes breathing issues.

 While fainting could be due to everything from standing up too quickly to the medications you're taking, it can also signal a heart problem.
-According to Harvard Medical School, the drop in your blood pressure could be due to a rupture of the aorta.
+According to the Harvard Medical School, the drop in your blood pressure could be due to a rupture of the aorta.
 No matter the reason, make sure you head to the doctor to see what's wrong.
-It could save your life.

 Heart arrhythmias have to do with changes in your heartbeat.
-And while many people are on the lookout for a fluttering or racing heart, bradycardia involves a heart rate that’s slower than normal.
+And while many people are on the lookout for a fluttering or racing heart, bradycardia—or a slow heart rate—can also be a sign that something is amiss.
 If your heart is beating fewer than 60 times a minute, check in with your doctor.
-While it's not always a problem, it could be prohibiting your heart from supplying your body with enough oxygen, leading to dizziness, chest pains, and other issues, according to the Mayo Clinic.
+While it's not always a problem, it could be prohibiting your heart from supplying your body with enough oxygen, leading to dizziness, chest pains, and other issues, the Mayo Clinic says.

 Sometimes heart problems are signaled in unexpected areas of your body, and one of them is your back.
 If you have pain in your lower or upper back that spreads from the chest, take it as your cue to call for help.
 According to the Cleveland Clinic, it could be a subtle sign of a heart attack in women.
-And for more heart health statistics, check out the These 50 American Cities Have the Highest Rates of Coronary Heart Disease.
+And for more ways to watch your ticker, check out the 23 Unexpected Signs You're at Risk for Heart Disease.